 Users/owners are not the only actors involved in the process of repair (i.e., Do-It-Yourself or DIY activity) depicted in Figure 1.
 The repair action can be undertaken in a community repair setting called Do-It-Together (DIT); alternately, a commercial repairer may be engaged to perform the task, particularly when it is a more complex product.
 Commercial repairers can be associated with an OEM, or they may operate independently: Independent repair businesses are not typically affiliated with an OEM, however in some cases they can be authorized (certified) by an OEM to perform repairs on designated products.

-What is apparent from this review and synthesis is that the temporal dimension, or time-based elements, are critical for making the ultimately work (or not).
+What is apparent from this review and synthesis is that the temporal dimension, or time-based elements, are critical for making the System of Repairability – the interconnected elements, coherently organized to facilitate successful product repair -- ultimately work (or not).
 As an example, even within an imagined ‘perfect’ system having spare parts, repair expertise, accessibility and affordability, these elements are meaningless if no repair is needed at the time that these elements are available (e.g., the time at which damage occurs or maintenance is needed); Similarly, in a situation where spare parts, repair expertise, and accessibility are all in-place, but the timing of the damage or maintenance requirement is outside of the OEM-provided warranty period, these elements also become relatively moot.
 Thus, temporal dimensions, and a systems-view of product repair are essential, but so far ultimately absent themes within the literature on the upscale of repair within a circular economy.

 DISCUSSION